Kuwait Condemns Comoros Pres. Assassination Attempt

 (MENAFN- Kuwait News Agency (KUNA))

-KUWAIT, Sept 16 (KUNA) -- Kuwait Ministry of Foreign Affairs condemned on Monday, the assassination attempt on the President of the Comoros Azali Assoumani.
+KUWAIT, Sept 16 (KUNA) -- Kuwait Ministry of Foreign Affairs condemned on Monday, the assassination attempt on the President of the Union of the Comoros Azali Assoumani.

-The ministry affirmed in a statement Kuwait's absolute rejection of all forms of violence including this attempt, stressing its support and solidarity with the Union of the Comoros in the measures they take to maintain their security and stability. (end)
+The ministry affirmed in a statement Kuwait's absolute rejection of all forms of violence; including this attempt, stressing its support and solidarity with the Union of the Comoros in measures to be taken to maintain its security and stability. (end)

 seo